 Your MarCum system comes with a 3-stage battery charger.
 This style of charger has proven to be the most effective and easiest to use of all charging systems available.
 Because this is a 3-stage charger, there is no danger of overcharging your battery.
-When properly cared for, a sealed lead acid battery will last for at least a couple of years.
+When properly cared for, a LiFePO4 battery will last for many years.
 Batteries are made to be used, and they need to be used to make the most of them.
 The most important thing you can do is to promptly recharge your battery after each use.
-Not charging your battery immediately after use is the number one thing that leads to battery failure.

 For safety reasons, it is recommended that you place your system on a flat, hard surface like cement or tile when charging it, away from any flammable materials.
-Be sure to disconnect the charger from the wall when not in use, and avoid leaving your battery hooked up to the charger for extended periods of time.
+Be sure to disconnect the charger from the wall when not in use and avoid leaving your battery hooked up to the charger for extended periods of time.

-When you get home from a trip, put your battery on charge right away and leave it there overnight, or for around 8-12 hours.
+When you get home from a trip, put your battery on a charge right away.
 Likewise, on the night before an ice fishing trip, put it on the charger again, just to make sure.
 Again, there is no danger of overcharging your battery.
 We often talk to people who hesitate to charge their battery after each use for fear that the battery will develop a "memory" and this will lead to a shortened run time-THIS IS FALSE!!!
 ALWAYS CHARGE YOUR BATTERY AFTER EVERY USE!!!
-Be sure to use the charger that came with your system, or a similar one that is between .5 amp and 1 amp.
+Be sure to use the charger that came with your system.
 Using a larger charger, like you would use on a car, truck, RV, or boat is likely to cause damage to the battery.
-There is really no danger of overcharging your battery with a low amp charger, and most chargers automatically go into "maintenance mode" once a full charge has been achieved.